simonhmartin/genomics_general/README.md

 ___
 ##Make trees for sliding windows

 Two scripts in the `phylo/` directory will make trees in sliding windows: `phymlWindows.py` and `raxmlWindows.py`.
-As the names suggest they use `Phyml` and `RAxML`, respectively.
+As the names suggest they use [Phyml](http://www.atgc-montpellier.fr/phyml/) and [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/), respectively.

 ####Example command
 ```bash